-When attempting to run an R6RS program, you may see a warning about "loading source in favor of stale fasl file", following by a long series of error messages about syntactic keywords used as a variable, ending with the kind of error you'd expect to see when a large R6RS program is fed to a Scheme compiler that was expecting to see R5RS-compatible code.
-That means the R6RS runtime and standard libraries were not installed correctly, or their source files have been touched or modified since they were last compiled.
-To fix the problem, recompile the R6RS standard libraries as described in step 4 of doc/HOWTO-BUILD.
+When attempting to run an R7RS/R6RS program, you may see a warning about "loading source in favor of stale fasl file", following by a long series of error messages about syntactic keywords used as a variable, ending with the kind of error you'd expect to see when a large R7RS/R6RS program is fed to a Scheme compiler that was expecting to see R5RS-compatible code.
+That means the R7RS/R6RS runtime and standard libraries were not installed correctly, or their source files have been touched or modified since they were last compiled.
+To fix the problem, recompile the R7RS standard libraries.

-The precompiled binary forms of Larceny should run on most machines with the appropriate processor and operating system, but the executable program "larceny.bin" may be incompatible with very old or with very new versions of the processor or operating system.
+The precompiled binary forms of Larceny should run on most machines that use an appropriate processor and operating system, but the executable program "larceny.bin" may be incompatible with very old or with very new versions of the processor or operating system.
 If that appears to be the case, you should see whether a newer version of Larceny fixes the problem.
 If not, please report the problem to us at larceny@ccs.neu.edu.
 Please report success stories as well.

 3.7.2.
-Errors when compiling the ERR5RS/R6RS runtime
+Errors when compiling the R7RS runtime

-If something goes wrong while compiling the ERR5RS/R6RS runtime, make sure you are running the copy of Larceny you think you are running and have read and write permission for lib/R6RS, lib/SRFI, and all their subdirectories and files.
-If you get an error message about something being "expanded against a different build of this library", then one or more of the compiled files in lib/R6RS or lib/SRFI or its subdirectories has gone stale.
+If something goes wrong while compiling the R7RS runtime, make sure you are running the copy of Larceny you think you are running and have read and write permission for lib/R7RS, lib/R6RS, lib/SRFI, and all their subdirectories and files.
+If you get an error message about something being "expanded against a different build of this library", then one or more of the compiled files in lib/R7RS or lib/R6RS or lib/SRFI or its subdirectories has gone stale.
 Removing all .slfasl files from lib/R6RS and lib/SRFI and their subdirectories will eliminate the stale file(s).

-Don't remove the .sch or .sls files.
+Don't remove the .sch, .scm, .sls, or .sld files.